lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 Scatter Plots (All Combinations Example)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, the ``scatter_fit_plot`` function is used to generate a grid of scatter plots that explore the relationships between all numeric variables in the ``df`` DataFrame.
+In this example, the ``scatter_fit_plot`` function is used to generate subplots of scatter plots that explore the relationships between all numeric variables in the ``df`` DataFrame.
 The function automatically identifies and plots all possible combinations of these variables.
 Below are key aspects of this example:

 1. **All Variables Combination**: The ``all_vars`` parameter is used to automatically generate scatter plots for all possible combinations of numerical variables in the DataFrame.
 This means you don't need to manually specify ``x_vars`` and ``y_vars``, as the function will iterate through each possible pair.

-2. **Grid Display**: The ``show_plot`` parameter is set to ``"grid"``, so the scatter plots are displayed in a grid format.
+2. **Subplot Display**: The ``show_plot`` parameter is set to ``"subplots"``, so the scatter plots are displayed in subplots format.
 This is useful for comparing multiple relationships simultaneously.

 3. **Font Sizes**: The ``label_fontsize`` and ``tick_fontsize`` parameters are set to ``14`` and ``12``, respectively.
 This increases the readability of axis labels and tick marks, making the plots more visually accessible.